roverwing/RoverWingLibrary/docs/pid.rst

 10% off, it is not going to change things much.

 drivetrain.minPower:
     Minimal power needed for the robot to move (as fraction of the full power).
     This parameter is there to avoid the following common problem: when driving for fixed distance, the software reduces power to the motors to achieve smooth stop - but at some moment, power becomes so low that the robot is not moving at all.
 Setting this parameter avoids this problem: algorithm used by RoverWing will never reduce the power below that level.
 The value of this parameter depends on the robot weight, floor friction, and motor power.
     Suggested values are between 0.05 (for a robot on a low-friction surface such as hardwood floor) and 0.2 (for high-friction situations such as thick carpet).
 If not certain, begin with the value of 0.1.

 setDriveRampTime(int t):
-    When starting the motion, it is usually a bad idea to go from robot at rest to maximal power in an instant, same as it is usually a bad idea to stop the robot by abruptly changing the motor power from 100% to 0: in both cases, this will likely result in the robot skidding on the floor, and probably slightly turning in an unpredictable way.
+    When starting the motion, it is usually a bad idea to go from robot at rest to maximal power instantly, just as it is usually a bad idea to stop the robot by abruptly changing the motor power from 100% to 0: in both cases, this will likely result in the robot skidding on the floor, and probably slightly turning in an unpredictable way.
 To avoid this, when starting the robot drive, RoverWing software increases the speed from 0 to the requested motion speed gradually; this is called "ramping up" the speed.
-Similarly, when stopping, RoverWming gradually decreases the robot speed.
+Similarly, when stopping, RoverWing gradually decreases the robot speed.
 Function ``setDriveRampTime()`` controls the speed of this ramping up process: calling ``setDriveTime(t)`` sets the ramping up time to go from 0 to maximal power to be   ``t`` milliseconds.
 For example, ``setDriveTime(1000)`` sets the